David Markus: Teaching

 While working for the New York State Judiciary, Markus also served as Adjunct Professor of Political Science at Fordham University, where he taught courses on public policy, U.S. government and judicial policy, and served as Adjunct Professor of Public Administration at Pace University, where he taught administrative law and policy in the graduate Master in Public Administration program.

 Gubernatorial and presidential campaigns

 In 2006, Markus staffed the Transition Working Group on Government Reform for the incoming administration of New York Governor Eliot Spitzer and Lt.
 Governor David Paterson.

 In 2008, Markus took leaves of absence from the Judiciary to join Barack Obama's presidential campaign.
 During the primaries, Markus served as a voter protection counsel in Indiana and Pennsylvania.
-During the 2008 general election, Markus was appointed Deputy Director for Voter Protection in Pennsylvania, where he helped protect voting rights and ensure the sufficiency and integrity of electronic voting machines.
+During the 2008 general election, Markus was appointed Deputy Director for Voter Protection in Pennsylvania.

 Special Counsel to the Senate Majority

 On March 9, 2009, the New York Senate announced Markus' appointment as Special Counsel to the Senate Majority, focusing on government operations and structure, cities and local governments, the Judiciary, the civil and criminal justice systems, and public integrity.
 He served as lead staff litigator during the historic [2009 New York State Senate leadership crisis], and as leadership's lead legislative attorney for constitutional, Judiciary and government reform matters.
 He returned to the Judiciary at the end of the 2009-10 session.